What is vulnerability management?

 Discovery

-The first step towards vulnerability management is knowing “what” to scan which starts by gaining enterprise-wide visibility into all the assets of your organization.
-Broad asset coverage is a core capability that is required to discover all potential vulnerabilities.
-If your vulnerability management system only “sees” a few types of assets, your coverage is insufficient.
-Consider an automated asset discovery and inventory solution that identifies all types of assets and inventories them, empowering you to manage risk across the entire attack surface.
+The first step towards effective vulnerability management is to know “what” to scan, which begins by gaining a comprehensive view of all the assets in your organization.
+A thorough and accurate asset inventory is crucial for identifying all potential vulnerabilities.
+Your system’s coverage is only adequate if it detects a few types of assets.
+Consider using an automated asset discovery and inventory solution to identify and inventory all kinds of assets, allowing you to manage risk across your entire attack surface.

-A vulnerability system powered by AI can solve the problem of collecting asset and vulnerability information across your entire enterprise—regardless of the number of tools.
-Automation allows your team to collect, correlate and analyze asset data from multiple repositories in real-time—greatly reducing the time to inventory.
-Using automation, data can be continuously ingested from your various security tools to provide a more accurate, real-time view of your assets and vulnerabilities.
-Armed with this information, your security team is better equipped to tackle your organization’s vulnerabilities in the most efficient manner and increase the effectiveness of your vulnerability management efforts.
+An automated system powered by specialized AI/ML can address the challenge of consolidating asset and vulnerability information across your entire enterprise, regardless of the number of tools or repositories you may have.
+Automation enables your team to collect, de-duplicate, correlate, and analyze asset data from multiple repositories in real-time, providing a more accurate, real-time view of your assets and vulnerabilities.

 Prioritization